tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Note that text fields containing nothing but whitespace are treated as non-blank.

+.. method:: MetaData.empty_fields()

+   Yields an ``(attr, value)`` tuple per blank :class:`MetaData` field.
+   Blank fields are text fields with a length equal to 0, or numerical fields with a value equal to 0.
+   Note that text fields containing nothing but whitespace are treated as non-blank.

 .. classmethod:: MetaData.converted(metadata)

    Takes a :class:`MetaData`-compatible object (or ``None``)